Try one, or all, of these LEGO Easter Designs for an enjoyable Easter project–LEGO style.

 - He is 11 studs wide at his widest part and 18 studs tall to the top of his tallest ear.

 - His eyes are blue and his little bunny nose is a 1×1 pink stud.

 LEGO Designs: Easter Bunny with Basket

 The Easter basket is made of misc. pieces that we had.
-The image at bottom right shows all of the bricks we used.
+The image above shows all of the bricks we used.

 I thought it was a creative way to build it and I wouldn’t have thought of it myself.
 Oh, to be young again!

 You could easily use regular bricks to make a rectangular or square basket shape.

 You can get the few specialty pieces we used in these builds and many more through The Official LEGO Shop by visiting their Pick A Brick section.
 Click on the link I have provided, then click “Themes” and “Pick A Brick.”

 We had a blast building these together and I hope you and your boys enjoy yourselves as well.